akretion/ooor/README.md

 Ooor is the base module for OpenERP on Ruby.
 It can be used as:

-* an administration Swiss Army knife in interactive IRB sessions. it's specially handy as you can remotely connect to a running OpenERP instance without stopping it, without compromising its security.
+* an **administration Swiss Army knife** in interactive IRB sessions. it's specially handy as you can remotely connect to a running OpenERP instance without stopping it, without compromising its security.
 It also feature handy tab completion and object introspection.
-* a data migration tool (inside Kettle with the TerminatOOOR JRuby plugin), it's specially handy as you can remotely connect to a running OpenERP instance without stopping it, without compromising its security.
+* a **data migration tool** (inside Kettle with the TerminatOOOR JRuby plugin), it's specially handy as you can remotely connect to a running OpenERP instance without stopping it, without compromising its security.
-* the basis for unleashed web development, using Rack, Sinatra or Rails.
+* the basis for unleashed **web development**, using **Rack**, **Sinatra** or **Rails**.

 OpenERP really shines when it's about quickly creating a CRUD backoffice for enterprise applications (ERP).
 It offers a nice extensible base of reusable enterprise objects and can enforce complex access rules over them.
 OpenERP is a bit higher level than Rails (for instance it's component oriented while Rails is REST oriented) so if you adhere to the OpenERP conventions,